GBuenaflor/01azure-aks-databricks-mlflow-azureML-deployment/README.md

 ------------------------------------------------------------------------------
-#  4. Attach Azure Machine Learning to exisiting AKS Cluster and deploy the model image
+#  4. Attach Azure Machine Learning to existing AKS Cluster and deploy the model image